Our thinking

 The EU AI Act is addressed separately here: AI watch: Global regulatory tracker - European Union

-As noted above, there are currently no specific laws or regulations in France that directly regulate AI, and the EU AI Act will (once finalized) apply in France.
+As noted above, there are currently no specific laws or regulations in France that directly regulate AI, and the EU AI Act applies to France from August 1, 2024.
 However:

 • The IPC amendment was proposed to the French National Assembly in September 2023 (as discussed above)